sniclasj/milestone-one-2.0/README.md

   - __The 'Find Us!'
 Section__

-  - This section is simply a Google Maps snapshot to assist clients in finding the gym.
+  - This section is a Google Maps snapshot to assist clients in finding the gym.

 ![Find Us Section](documentation/testing/sj-fitness-find-us-section.jpg)